-The strategic pathway actions are recommended as a means to achieve the four key elements of governance and institutions.
+The strategic pathway actions are recommended as a means to achieve the four key elements of the Governance and Institutions Strategic Pathway.

 Country-specific actions may be influenced by factors such as country priorities, existing capabilities, national circumstances, resources, culture and other practicalities.
 These will influence approaches for implementing each strategic pathway and their related actions.